How will I feel in the second trimester, compared with the first?

 Most women who didn’t feel so great in the first trimester of pregnancy usually start to feel much better in the second.
 The nausea and vomiting of morning sickness should taper off, mood swings may lessen, and you'll probably have more energy.
 This will be a good time to tackle many tasks necessary to get ready for your baby.

-You'll gain weight more rapidly this trimester, adding as much as 4 pounds a month for the rest of your pregnancy.
+You'll gain weight more rapidly this trimester.
 This means you may need to start wearing maternity clothes.

 When will I feel my baby move?